trallard/TLJH-azure-button/README.md

 To delete a resource group:

-1. Go to “Reosurce groups” on the left hand panel of your Azure Portal
+1. Go to "Resource groups” on the left hand panel of your Azure Portal.
-2. Click on your resource group
+2. Click on the resource group that contains your JupyterHub resources.
 3. Click on “Delete resource group” you will then be asked to confirm the operation.
-This operation will take between 5 and 10 minutes
+This operation will take between 5 and 10 minutes.

-## :book: Resources
+## :book:  Additional resources
 Here are some links that you might find useful when using the contents in this repo.

 - [Azure Resource Manger templates docs](https://docs.microsoft.com/azure/azure-resource-manager/template-deployment-overview?WT.mc_id=TLJHbutton-github-taallard)